Learn how to become a mortgage loan officer in California, choose mortgage license courses, and get an NMLS license.

 Yes!
 All of OnlineEd's courses are taken online.
 Most of the course can be taken on your own schedule, but we also have regular times to meet with a live instructor.

-Nationwide Mortgage Licensing System.
+Nationwide Multistate Licensing System.
 The NMLS handles various mortgage license and registration functions through its website including licensing, tracking, testing, record keeping, and communication.
+The NMLS was initially called the Nationwide Mortgage Licensing System until its services were expanded to cover additional industries.